ohowe1/SpectatorModeRewrite/readme.md

 ---

-### This plugin is not really being actively developed.
+### This plugin is not being actively developed.
 New features are however welcome.
 If you would like a new feature open a issue [here](https://github.com/carelesshippo/SpectatorModeRewrite/issues).

 Download on [SpigotMC](https://www.spigotmc.org/resources/smp-spectator-mode.77267/)